-- 3.1 Faculty Appointments.
-A full-time contract year, except for Librarians, is the three (3) quarters of fall, winter and spring.
+3.1 Faculty Appointments.
+A full-time contract year for faculty, except for Librarians, is the three (3) quarters of fall, winter and spring or the two (2) semesters of fall and spring for faculty whose terms are defined in Article 9 of this Agreement.
 Summer session appointments are by separate contracts.
 A full-time contract year for a librarian will be a minimum of nine (9) months, and may be as long as twelve (12) months.
-The contract year will be defined in writing at the time of hire, and may be changed through written agreement with the approval of the Library Faculty Personnel Committee, Dean of Libraries, and Chief Academic Officer.
+The contract year will be defined in writing at the time of hire, and may be changed through written agreement with the approval of the Library Faculty Personnel Committee, Dean, and Chief Academic Officer.

-- 3.2 Faculty Status.
+3.2 Faculty Status.

 - 3.2.1 Probationary Appointments

 - (a) Assistant Professor

 - (b) Associate Professor

 - (c) Full Professor

 - 3.2.2 Tenured Appointments

 - (a) Associate Professor

 - (b) Full Professor

 - 3.2.3 Special Faculty

-- (a) Lecturer/Library Associate/Clinical Associate
+- (a) Lecturer/Library Associate

-- (b) Senior Lecturer/Senior Library Associate/Senior Clinical Associate
+- (b) Senior Lecturer/Senior Library Associate

 - (c) Faculty in Residence

+- (d) Clinical Faculty

+- (i) Clinical Assistant

+- (ii) Clinical Associate

+- (iii) Clinical Full

-- 3.2.4 Quarterly Faculty.
-Faculty with quarter appointments who teach 1/6 time or more in any academic year, or are appointed to .17 or greater FTE assignment as a library faculty member.
+- 3.2.4 Adjunct Faculty.
+Faculty with quarter or semester appointments who teach 1/6 time or more in any academic year, or are appointed to .17 or greater FTE assignment as a library faculty member.

 - 3.3 Authority for Appointment and Reappointment.
 All faculty appointments and reappointments are made upon the recommendation of the Chief Academic Officer and the President to the Board of Trustees and are not effective until the Board of Trustees or designee has taken formal action.
 Only those terms of employment that are made in writing to the appointees shall be binding upon the University.

 - 3.4 Faculty Recruitment.
 The University will establish policies and procedures for faculty recruitment that are consistent with guidelines adopted by the American Association of University Professors.
+Search committees made up of school/departmental, academic
-Search committees made up of departmental, library and unit faculty members, and the chair provide the recommendations regarding faculty candidates to the dean through the selection process described in the individual department and college/library P&P.

-- 3.5 Additional Staffing.
-The parties recognize the vital role that tenured and tenure-track

-faculty play in academic life of the University, and share a commitment to emphasizing the role of tenured and tenure-track faculty in teaching and librarianship at the University.
-Consistent with department/library needs and University resources, the University will give first consideration to adding tenure-track positions when adding staff to meet increased student demand.
+- unit, faculty members, and the chair provide the recommendations regarding faculty candidates to the dean through the selection process described in the individual college/school/department/academic unit P & P. - 3.5 Additional Staffing.
+The parties recognized the vital role that tenured and tenure-track faculty play in academic life of the University, and share a commitment to emphasizing the role of tenured and tenure-track faculty in teaching and librarianship at the University.
+Consistent with school/department/academic unit needs and University resources, the University will give first consideration to adding tenure-track positions when adding staff to meet increased and ongoing student demand or institutional need and will make efforts to replace lecturer/senior lecturer retirements with lecturer hires.
+All adjunct faculty members will receive a written notice of appointment.